-I have a compass on my watch and my iPhone and will use backup paper maps for trails like the CDT and the PCT or any small hikes.
+At this writing, 05/24/2026, the navigation tools I find useful plus provide a backup redundancy are a compass on my Garmin Instinct 3 watch and my iPhone.
+I use backup paper maps for trails like the CDT and the PCT or any small hikes.

 HalfMile Maps